aosabook/500lines/image-filters/image-filters.markdown

 To prepare ourselves for working on our next filter, let's explore the concept of color a bit more.

-You may not have known it at the time, but we were unwittingly using a concept in the previous section called a "color space", which is way of representing color digitally.
-Kids mixing paints learn that all colors can be made from other colors, but things work slightly differently in digital (less risk of being covered in paint!) but similar.
+We were using a concept
+in the previous section called "color space", which is way of representing color digitally.
+Kids mixing paints learn that colors can be made from other colors; things work slightly differently in digital (less risk of being covered in paint!) but similar.
 Processing makes it really easy to work with whatever color space you want, but you need to know which one to pick, so it’s important to understand how they work.

 #### RGB colors
-The color space that most programmers are familiar with is RGBA - red, green, blue and alpha.
-In hexadecimal (base 16) the first two digits are the amount of red the second two blue, the third two green, and the final two (if they are there) are the alpha value.
-These values range from 00 in base 16, 0 in base 10, through to FF, the equivalent of 255 in base 10.
-The alpha represents the opacity, where 0 is transparent, and 100% opaque.
+The color space that most programmers are familiar with is RGBA: red, green, blue and alpha.
+In hexadecimal (base 16), the first two digits are the amount of red, the second two blue, the third two green, and the final two (if they are there) are the alpha value.
+The values range from 00 in base 16 (0 in base
+10) through to FF (255 in base 10).
+The alpha represents opacity, where 0 is transparent and 100% is opaque.

 #### HSB or HSV colors
-This color space is not quite as well known as RGB, the first number represents the hue, the second the saturation (how intense the color is), and the third number the brightness.
+This color space is not quite as well known as RGB.
+The first number represents the hue, the second number the saturation (how intense the color is), and the third number the brightness.
 The image at the top was created by manipulating in this color space.
-The HSB color space can be represented by drawing a cone.
-The hue is the position around the cone, saturation the distance from the centre, and brightness the height (0 brightness is black).
+The HSB color space can be represented by drawing a cone: The hue is the position around the cone, saturation the distance from the centre, and brightness the height (0 brightness is black).

 ### Extracting the Dominant Hue from an Image
-Now we’re comfortable with pixel manipulation, let’s do something that we could only do digitally.
-Digitally, we can manipulate it in a way that isn’t so uniform.
+Now that we’re comfortable with pixel manipulation, let’s do something that we could only do digitally.
+Digitally, we can manipulate the image in a way that isn’t so uniform.

-When I look through my stream of pictures, say on Flickr, I can see themes emerging.
+When I look through my stream of pictures I can see themes emerging.
 The nighttime series from the boat I took at sunset around Hong Kong harbour, the grey of North Korea, the lush greens of Bali, the icy whites and pale blues of an Icelandic winter.
 Can we take a picture and pull out that main color that dominates the scene?

-It makes sense to use the HSB color space for this - we are interested in the hue, not the saturation or brightness, when figuring out what the main color is.
+It makes sense to use the HSB color space for this — we are interested in the hue when figuring out what the main color is.
 It’s possible to do this using RGB values, but more difficult (we would have to compare all three values) and it would be more sensitive to darkness.
-We can change to this colorspace using [colorMode](http://processing.org/reference/colorMode_.html).
+We can change to the HSB color space using [colorMode](http://processing.org/reference/colorMode_.html).

 Having settled on this color space, it’s simpler than it would have been using RGB.
 We need to find the hue of each pixel, and figure out which is most "popular".
-We probably don’t want to be exact, we want to group very similar hues together, and we can handle this using two strategies.
+We probably don’t want to be exact — we want to group very similar hues together, and we can handle this using two strategies.

 Firstly we will round the decimals that come back to whole numbers, as this